 - 1. A full-time program of study can be completed in 5 semesters. - 2.
-A part-time program of study is completed in greater than 5 semesters per student discretion. - 3.
+A part-time program of study is completed in 7 semesters. - 3.
 All students must complete program requirements within five calendar years from the date of first graduate enrollment.
 Failure to meet this time requirement may result in the student's being required to repeat some coursework.